Sets

 Holy circular reasoning!
 Instead of getting too philosophical on the nature of these sets and elements, lets look at some examples.

-The final point to note is that a set only contains distinct elements.
+Another point to note is that a set only contains distinct elements.
 An element is either belongin to a set or not, and may not be contained twice so to speak.
+Additionally, the way we order elements in a set is irrelevant, as two sets are equal if they contain the same elements, so